lesnikow/visual-similarity/README.md

 Finding visually similar images on a database of men's dress shirts.

-This repo contains [our Jupyter notebook](Source/visualSimilarity.ipynb), which uses a deep convolutional neural network to extract deep features from the query images, and a k-nearest neighbors classifier to find the most visually similar images to a given query.
+This repo contains [a Jupyter notebook](Source/visualSimilarity.ipynb), which uses a deep convolutional neural network to extract deep features from the query images, and a k-nearest neighbors classifier to find the most visually similar images to a given query.
 [Results/](Results/) contains the test and returned images for the various pipelines, with subfolders DeepFeats256/, DeepFeats16/ and Pixels/, which contain the results from the deep feature classifers with 256 filters, 16 filters and the classifer on pixel space respectively.
 Query image n is at nquery_image.png, with its top kth visually similar images at nreturn_imagek.png.
 For example 17query_image.png is the 17th query image, and the returned images are at 17return_image1.png, 17return_image2.png, and so on.

 ## Results

 ### Pixel Space Baseline
-Versus our **pixel space baseline** search:
+Here's the **pixel space baseline** search:

 ![](Results/Pixels/0query_image.png)
 ![](Results/Pixels/0return_image1.png)